 Volunteers/Wingmates

 YES!!
-Ask someone to register now!
-We have volunteer positions serving the Valkyrie Relay, Heber Valley Marathon & Half, Valhalla 5K Run/Walk & Pursuit, and the Endurance Sports Summit.
-We need volunteers to do the following things: Race & Expo Logistics, Traffic Management, Race Safety/Wayfinding Sentries, Expo Event Services, Athlete Services, Transition Zone Referees, Social Media Agents, Photography/Videography, Event Hospitality.
-Register here!
+You can register to be a volunteer for the Durango event here.
+We need volunteers to do the following things: Race & Expo Logistics, Traffic Management, Race Safety, Expo Event Services, Athlete Services, Transition Zone Referees, Social Media Agents, Photography/Videography, Event Hospitality.